nchan8150/MKS22X-Final-Project/README.md

 ## Acknowledgments
 Thank you Mr. K and the Internet for making this all possible!

-## Team SUN, YOU DON'T STAND A CHAN-CE
+## Team "SUN, YOU DON'T STAND A CHAN-CE"
 - Nicholas Chan, pd 09
 - Jerry Sun, pd 09